Clayton South

 Clayton South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 26 projects that could affect the region.
-Notable projects include Sanctuary Sandringham, Bluff Road Hampton East Housing Development, Skylight Sandringham, and Bayside Gallery Redevelopment.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 28 projects likely impacting the area.
+Key projects include Bluff Road Hampton East Housing Development, Sanctuary Sandringham, Skylight Sandringham, and Bayside Gallery Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.